-Why do we have different blood types — and do they make us more vulnerable to Covid-19? - Local News 8
+Why do we have different blood types — and do they make us more vulnerable to COVID-19? - Local News 8

 Ordinarily, your blood type makes very little difference in your daily life except if you need to have a blood transfusion.

-However, people with Type A may have a higher risk of catching Covid-19 and of developing severe symptoms, recent research has suggested, while people with Type O blood have a lower risk.
-These study results follow evidence from past research that certain blood groups are more vulnerable to other diseases like cancer.
+However, some studies have people wondering if blood type affects coronavirus risk.
+One, for instance, suggests that people with Type A may have a higher risk of catching COVID-19 and of developing severe symptoms while people with Type O blood may have a lower risk.

+A study published this week counters some these early findings, a reminder that scientific discovery is an evolving process.
+Researchers at Massachusetts General Hospital and Beth Israel Deaconess Hospital published a study Thursday that found no evidence that blood type affects whether someone develops severe symptoms (defined as intubation or death) from a coronavirus infection.

+Other past research indicates that certain blood groups may affect vulnerability to other diseases, including cancer.

 “I think it’s fascinating, the evolutionary history, even though I don’t think we have the answer of why we have different blood types,” said Laure Segurel, a human evolutionary geneticist and a researcher at the National Museum of Natural History in France.